Adaptive Sports Compete in Fort Wayne

 Built in 2015, the Plassman Athletics Center opened to serve as competitive and large events and tournaments.
 The new fieldhouse offers four basketball courts, 230-meter track, 9,100 sq. ft. warm water pool, locker rooms, weight room, and locker rooms designed for easy use by people with disabilities.

-Already in 2016, Turnstone has hosted premier national and regional competitions and tournaments, including the 2016 USABA National Goalball Championships, Power Soccer National Championships, and Midwest Wheelchair Championships.
-Learn more about Turnstone.
+Turnstone has hosted premier national and regional competitions and tournaments, including the 2016 USABA National Goalball Championships, Power Soccer National Championships, and Midwest Wheelchair Championships.
+Turnstone was recently designated a training site for the US Paralympics.